GavinHannerC/SCMP401/Notebook.md

 I started by installing RPi.GPIO.
 This [website](https://pypi.python.org/pypi/RPi.GPIO) has a download folder.
 I put into a folder called gpio in /home.

+I then started to experiment with LEDs and Buttons.
+I learned that to connect an LED to the Pi, you have to build the following circuit:
+3.3V power source ---> resistor ----> LED ------> GPIO pin.
+You can then write a python program to use the LED.
+A [button](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/) is similar:
+3.3V power source ---> resistor ----> button------> GPIO pin.

+This [Raspberry Pi documentation page](https://www.raspberrypi.org/documentation/usage/gpio/python/README.md) gives simple functions for using LEDs and Buttons.

+I was able to write code so that an LED blinked when I pressed a button and stopped blinking when I pressed it again.

+#### Conclusion:
+I can find nothing wrong with the GPIO pins.
+I have been using code from online tutorials and the GPIO pins have been behaving exactly as the tutorials said they would.
+I beleive that there is something else wrong in the system.
+I think that this was a very useful exercise though.
+The LEDs and Buttons were very easy to use and simple to set up.
+I will be using buttons and LEDs in my (initial) user interface.
+I think it will be very simple to control inputs using the button hardwired to the ADC circuit.

 ## Reflection: Presentation #1
 #### Disclaimer: as you already know, this reflection is a couple weeks late.
 I completely forgot that I had to write this after giving my first presentation